+Technical issues delay over half of Spirit flights as Air Canada cancels dozens

+Technical issues delay over half of Spirit Airlines flights as Air Canada cancels dozens
-Spirit and Air Canada technical issues spark flood of flight delays

-Both airlines experienced technical issues that led to delays on Thursday
+Spirit Airlines and Air Canada experienced separate technical issues that led to delays and cancellations

 Separate technical issues occurred at Spirit Airlines and Air Canada on Thursday, 1 June, causing hundreds of flights to be delayed.